fandora-network/docs/docs/develop/l1-l2-communication/fx-portal.md

 #### `FxERC1155ChildTunnel`

-- `withdraw(childToken, id, amount, data)`: Used to withdraw token from Polygon to Ethereum
+- `withdraw(childToken, id, amount, data)`: Used to withdraw token from fandora to Ethereum
 - `withdrawBatch(childToken, ids, amounts, data)`: Same as withdraw but for withdrawing multiple token Ids

-#### Steps for depositing ERC1155 tokens from Ethereum to Polygon
+#### Steps for depositing ERC1155 tokens from Ethereum to fandora

 1. Deploy your ERC1155 token on the root chain.
 You will need this address later.
-2. Call `setApprovalForAll(operator, approved)` on the deployed token with FxERC1155RootTunnel's address as `operator` to allow FxERC1155RootTunnel to transfer your tokens to FxERC1155ChildTunnel on Polygon.
+2. Call `setApprovalForAll(operator, approved)` on the deployed token with FxERC1155RootTunnel's address as `operator` to allow FxERC1155RootTunnel to transfer your tokens to FxERC1155ChildTunnel on fandora.
 3. Call `mapToken()` on FxERC1155RootTunnel with your deployed token's address as `rootToken`.
-This will send a message to FxERC1155ChildTunnel instructing it to deploy and map the ERC1155 token on Polygon.
+This will send a message to FxERC1155ChildTunnel instructing it to deploy and map the ERC1155 token on fandora.
 To query your child token address, call `rootToChildToken` on FxERC1155ChildTunnel.
 4. Call `deposit()` on FxERC1155RootTunnel with the address of the token on Ethereum as `rootToken`, receiver as `user`, token Id as `id` and the amount as `amount`.
 Alternatively, you can also call `depositBatch()` for multiple token ids.

 **Note:** After you have performed `deposit()` on the root chain, it will take 22-30 minutes for state sync to happen.
 Once  state sync happens, you will get the tokens deposited at the given address.

-#### Steps to withdraw ERC1155 tokens from Polygon to Ethereum
+#### Steps to withdraw ERC1155 tokens from fandora to Ethereum

-1. Call `withdraw()` on FxERC1155ChildTunnel with the address of the child token deployed on Polygon as the `childToken` and the token id as `id` (the child token address can be queried from `rootToChildToken` mapping).
+1. Call `withdraw()` on FxERC1155ChildTunnel with the address of the child token deployed on fandora as the `childToken` and the token id as `id` (the child token address can be queried from `rootToChildToken` mapping).
 Alternatively, you can also call `withdrawBatch()` for multiple token ids and corresponding amounts. **Note the tx hash** as this will be used to generate the burn proof.

 ### Withdrawing your tokens on the root chain